Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's a pleasure to be talking to you, Rush.

-And and my simplified answer to that is you know, you get a working guy, come works all day, comes home, him and the wife sit down to eat, after they sit down and watch television, and and they watch one of the talking heads, whoever it might be.
+And my simplified answer to that is: you know, you get a working guy, works all day, comes home, him and the wife sit down to eat.

-They get Ben Ghazi, well, that's a little bit, but that's a ho-home Ben Rhodes, they probably don't know who Ben Rhodes is.
+Ben Rhodes, they probably don't know who Ben Rhodes is.

-Jonathan Gruber's another one, not a clue who Jonathan Gruber is.
+Not a clue who Jonathan Gruber is.

-To me, that makes him an enemy.
+To me, that makes them an enemy.

-The reason I wanted to take your call is the Trump quote press the enemy of the people.
+The reason I wanted to take your call is the Trump quote, press the enemy of the people.

 It's not what he said.